pterm/pterm/README.md

 go get github.com/pterm/pterm
 ```

+If you want to create a CLI tool, make sure to check out our [cli-template](https://github.com/pterm/cli-template),
+which features automatic website generation, automatic deployments, a custom CI-System and much more!

 ## 🥅 Goal of PTerm

 PTerm is designed to create a **platform independent way to create beautiful terminal output**.
 Most modules that want to improve the terminal output do not guarantee platform independence - PTerm does.
 PTerm follows the **most common methods for displaying color in a terminal**.
 With PTerm, it is possible to create beautiful output **even in low-level environments**.